Advanced Passenger Train: Queasy rider

 While the commissioning team continued to report, and solve, problems in the APT design, BR management was under increasing pressure from the press.
 By the early 1980s the project had been running for over a decade and the trains were still not in service.
 Private Eye lampooned it with a timetable proclaiming "The APT arriving at Platform 4 is fifteen years late".
 Press pressure led to political pressure which led to management pressure, and the APT team was told to put the train into operation in spite of its ongoing problems.

-This led to one of the most infamous events in rail history.
 On 7 December 1981 the press was invited aboard APT for its first official run from Glasgow to London, during which it set a schedule record at 4 hours 15 minutes.
-The press proved uninterested in this success.
-Instead, they focused on a distinct sickening sensation from the tilt system, and nicknamed APT the "queasy rider".
+However, press reports focused on a distinct sickening sensation from the tilt system, and nicknamed APT the "queasy rider".
 They also reported that the stewardess, Marie Docherty, suggested the solution was to "just stand with your feet apart."
-BR engineers did little to address the problem when one publicly suggested that the reporters were simply too drunk on BR's free alcohol.
+A BR engineer suggested that the reporters were simply too drunk on BR's free alcohol.
 On its return trip from London the next day, one of the coaches became stuck in a rotated position when the tilt system failed, and this was heavily reported in the press.
 Two days later, the temperature dipped and the water in the hydrokinetic brakes froze, forcing the train to end service in Crewe.

-APT became the focus of a storm of negative press reporting, with every failure extensively reported on and continued claims that the entire project was a white elephant.
-For instance, when it was learned that only two of the three APT-Ps was in operation and the third would be out of service for overhaul and maintenance, the press dubbed it the "Accident Prone Train".
-This was not helped by the fact that BR also ran a second train 15 minutes behind it in case it failed.
-And since the train was mixed among existing traffic, speed was limited to 125 mph instead of its full speed.
+APT became the focus of a storm of negative press reporting.
+When it emerged that only two of the three APT-Ps were in operation and the third would be out of service for overhaul and maintenance, the press dubbed it the "Accident Prone Train".
+BR also ran a second train 15 minutes behind it in case it failed, and since the train was mixed among existing traffic, its speed was limited to 125 mph instead of its full speed.

 BR, desperate for some good publicity, hired former Blue Peter presenter Peter Purves to make the journey from Glasgow.
-On arrival at Euston, Purves claimed to have had an "excellent breakfast in the most delightful surroundings", and when asked about the train, said "it's smooth, it's quiet, and an altogether delightful experience."
-However, as the last statement was uttered there was a slight shudder visible, and the sound of rattling dishes was clearly audible.
+On arrival at Euston, Purves said that he had had an "excellent breakfast in the most delightful surroundings", and when asked about the train, said "it's smooth, it's quiet, and an altogether delightful experience."
+However, as he said this, a slight shudder was visible, and the sound of rattling dishes could be heard.

-Over the next month the air system proved perfectly capable of freezing up even on a full-length train.
-Doors repeatedly stuck, and the brake system could not be trusted.
-The trains were withdrawn from service at the end of the month.